excelsior-oss/excelsior-jet-maven-plugin/README.md

 * `<winVICopyright>`*legal-copyright*`</winVICopyright>` - `LegalCopyright` string, with default value derived from other parameters

 * `<winVIDescription>`*executable-description*`</winVIDescription>` - `FileDescription` string, default is `${project.name}`

+#### Stack trace support
+**New in 0.7.1:**

+The JET Runtime supports three modes of stack trace printing: `minimal`, `full`, and `none`.

+In the `minimal` mode (default), line numbers and names of some methods are omitted in call stack entries, but class names are exact.

+In the `full` mode, the stack trace info includes all line numbers and method names.
+However, enabling the full stack trace has a side effect of substantial growth of the resulting executable size by approximately 30%.

+In the `none` mode, `Throwable.printStackTrace()` methods print a few fake elements.
+It may result in performance improvement, if the application throws and catches exceptions repeatedly.
+Note, however, that some third-party APIs may rely on stack trace printing, for example, Log4J API that provides logging services.

+To set a respective stack trace support mode use `<stackTraceSupport></stackTraceSupport>` plugin parameter.

+#### Method Inlining
+**New in 0.7.1:**

+When optimizing a Java program, the compiler often replaces method call statements with bodies of the methods to be called at run time.
+This optimization known as method inlining, improves application performance, especially when tiny methods are inlined such as get/set accessors.
+However, the inlining of larger methods increases code size and its impact on performance may be uncertain.
+To control the aggressiveness of method inlining, use `<inlineExpansion></inlineExpansion>` plugin parameter.
+Available values are:
+  `aggressive` (default), `very-aggressive`, `medium`, `low`, `tiny-methods-only`

+If you need to reduce the size of the executable, set the `low` or `tiny-methods-only` option.
+Note that it does not necessarily worsen application performance.

 #### Multi-app Executables